-Alper Kara is a Professor of Financeand Subject Group Leader (Research & Enterprise) of Department of Accounting, Finance and Economics at the Huddersfield Business School, University of Huddersfield.
+Alper Karais a Professor of Finance and Subject Group Leader (Research & Enterprise) of Department of Accounting, Finance and Economics at the Huddersfield Business School, University of Huddersfield.
 He is in academia since 2004 and worked in various universities.
-Prior to this, Alper was a bond and FX trader for five years in the treasury of Disbank (now BNP Paribas/TEB).
+Prior, Alper was a bond and FX trader for five years in the treasury of Disbank (now BNP Paribas/TEB).

 Alper is an experienced teacher and taught a spectrum of banking, finance and economics modules both at the undergraduate and postgraduate level (MSc, MBA and Executive Education), including overseas in Singapore, Hong Kong, Bahrain and Kazakhstan.
-He acts as an external examiner for Finance and Banking related UG&PG programmes/modules in a number of business schools.
-Alper specialises in integrating Bloomberg and Thomson Reuters Eikon platforms into the design of modules and degree programmes.
+He acts as an external examiner for UG&PG programmes in various business schools.
+He specialises in integrating Bloomberg and Thomson Reuters Eikon platforms into the design of modules and degree programmes.

 Recently published work and working papers